Joan Gadsdon: Later life

 The life of a theatrical "gypsy" had not prepared Gadsdon for that of a wealthy woman-about-Mayfair.
 For some years she lived a life of extreme comfort but eventually grew tired of it and in 1972 she opted for a single life again and found a large studio in Notting Hill in West London where she pursued a precarious living of part-time jobs.
 She took up painting again, producing many accomplished portraits of mainly theatrical personalities, and teaching.
 She continued to pursue an interest in her family genealogy which had started in her years in Mayfair.
 She also began creative writing, though with little reward.

 Gadsdon made one more return to the West End stage in 1990 when a Sunday night performance of The Boy Friend was staged at the Duchess Theatre with most of the original cast.
 A review reported that "Joan Gadsdon and Stephen Warwick danced the Carnival Tango with as much sinuous camp as ever".
 In her unpublished autobiography, Gadsdon wrote: "As we stood holding hands and singing the final chorus of the song I felt unbelievably sad.
 We waved goodbye to the audience, the curtain came down and my little moment of glory was over.
 I had loved every minute of it.

 Though living in Britain from 1948 to 2003, Gadsdon did not apply for British citizenship and kept her Australian citizenship until her death.

-Gadsdon died in St Mary’s Hospital in London on 12 October 2003 after undergoing a series of strokes.
+While undergoing a series of strokes, Gadsdon benefited from periods of respite care at the actors' care home Denville Hall in West London.
+She died in St Mary’s Hospital in London on 12 October 2003.
 She was 80.
 She was cremated at Kensal Green Crematorium.
 Her ashes were then taken to Australia and interred next to her mother's grave in Lithgow General Cemetery.

 Gadsdon's papers, including her unpublished autobiography, were deposited variously in the National Library of Australia and the Department of Theatre and Performance at the Victoria and Albert Museum in London (where cataloguing work is still in progress).